Bible translation issues plus is Jesus the archangel Michael or is He God Himself?

 because that's the way you were brought up?

-- My answer: I am saddened that you think I believe this way simply because I grew
+- My answer: I am saddened that you think I believe what I believe simply because I

-invite Christ into my life and to make Him Lord has made a radical difference.
+human race.
+My decision to invite Christ into my life and to make Him Lord has made a radical

 - Jehovah's Witness question: If Jesus was God, how could God have